radarlabs/cordova-plugin-radar/README.md

 [Radar initializeWithPublishableKey:publishableKey];
 ```

-On Android, you must add the Google Play Services library to your project, then add the SDK to your project, preferably using Gradle.
-Finally, initialize the SDK in `onCreate()` in `MainApplication.java`, passing in your publishable API key:
+On Android, you must add the Google Play Services library to your project.
+Initialize the SDK in `onCreate()` in `MainApplication.java`, passing in your publishable API key:

 ```java
 import io.radar.sdk.Radar;